---

 The above plot shows that spp with a high mean also have a high variance.

-1. Are there differences in the species composition of the diatom spp. sampled?
-This has already been addressed above, but we can apply an lternative approach below.
+1. Are there differences in the species composition of the diatom spp. sampled? *This has already been addressed above, but I can apply an alternative approach below*.

 2. Do some of them specialise on particular spp of kelp, while others are more generalised? *Addressed below*.